top of page

 Returning to the Office: The Resurgence of the Cubicle

-Timothy Mcallister sits comfortably in her cubicle at CIBC in Toronto.
+Timothy Mcallister sits comfortably in his cubicle at CIBC in Toronto.
 As employees transition back from remote work, the need for quiet, private spaces has surged in importance.

 The Comeback of Cubicles